Skip to main content

 Skeleton Dragons Are Broken Now: Why the +88% Splash Buff Changes Everything

 **Methodology:** Analysis based on the April 26, 2026 patch notes, the first weekend of post-patch ladder play, and frame-by-frame video review of common interactions.
 Pre/post comparisons drawn from baseline data in the ClashCoachAI meta cluster across the 5000-12000 trophy range.
+Updated May 2026 after the May 4 partial nerf walk-back.

 There is exactly one card in the April 26, 2026 patch that should be on every Clash Royale player's radar this week: Skeleton Dragons.
 The buff is huge, the meta is going to absorb it fast, and if you do not have at least one deck that uses the new version, you are going to lose games to people who do.